Atomic scale mechanisms controlling the oxidation of polyethylene: a first principles study: Results and discussion

 Apart from the previous reaction, a hydrogen from a secondary hydroperoxide can be attacked by other radical species resulting from the products of other PE oxidation reactions.
 We considered three types of radicals: i) a hydroxyl ii) a peroxy radical, and iii) an alkyl radical.
 The hydroxyl radical has a high reactivity and easily abstracts a H atom from the alkane.
 De Saint-Claire\cite{de_sainte_claire_degradation_2009} reported a rate constant (10$^{12-13}$ cm$^3$ mol$^{-1}$ s$^{-1}$) of H atom abstraction by hydroxyl radical, which is much higher than that of other reactions, but coherent with previous experimental estimations for $^\bullet$OH radical reactions with alkanes\cite{hickel_absorption_1975,rudakov_low_1981}.
 The induced decomposition by the radicals amounts up to 54\% of the overall hydroperoxide decomposition channel in thermo-oxidative conditions.
 Reactions with hydroxyl radical in crystalline PE are essential because the radical can exist not only from products of reactions but also from outside of crystalline PE, namely the amorphous phase.
-Moreover, we might assume that the penetration of the hydroxyl radical is comparatively lower than that of oxygen, because the $^\bullet$OH radical size is smaller than O$_2$.
+Moreover, the permeability of PE to the hydroxyl radical is expected to be comparatively higher than to oxygen~\cite{Rogers-Comyn}, because the $^\bullet$OH radical size is smaller than O$_2$.
 Therefore, we tested these reactions by putting a hydroxyl radical next to a hydroperoxide on primary and tertiary sites for reaction 9a and 9b, respectively.
 Reaction 9a produces a peroxy radical and a water molecule.
 For reaction 9b, firstly, the hydroxyl radical abstracts the tertiary H atom of the hydroperoxide.
 As an intermediate state an $\alpha$-alkyl-hydroperoxy radical and a water molecule are formed, then the P$^\bullet$O-OH bond is decomposed immediately by forming a ketone and a hydroxyl radical.
 Both these reactions occur spontaneously.
-In order to check our initial position we performed relaxations constraining the distance between the tertiary H atom of the secondary hydroperoxide and the oxygen atom of the hydroxyl radical; at various intermediate values.
-As for the oxygen capture from an alkyl radical, no barrier needs to be overcome to trigger this reaction.
+In order to check our initial position we performed relaxations constraining the distance between the tertiary H atom of the secondary hydroperoxide and the oxygen atom of the hydroxyl radical at various intermediate values.
+As for the oxygen capture from an alkyl radical, our calculations show that no barrier needs to be overcome to trigger this reaction.

 We also verified by hybrid functional calculations the energy profile of those relaxations, confirming the spontaneous H-abstraction by the $^\bullet$OH radical.